Advances in Imaging: emerging devices and visual mining

 Application Deadline »

-The course provides an overview of computational imaging techniques, including novel imaging platforms to sample light in radically new ways and emerging topics in image analysis and exploitation.
-New cameras that can sample the high dynamic range (HDR), light field, or wide spectrum are emerging.
-In addition, ultra-fast optics for femto-photography and diffraction-beating technologies for microscopy are bringing unprecedented resolution in time and space.
+The course provides an overview of computational imaging and visual mining techniques, including novel imaging platforms to sample light in radically new ways and emerging topics in image analysis and exploitation.
+Participants will discuss emerging new cameras that can sample the high dynamic range (HDR), light field, or wide spectrum.
+The course will also address the ultra-fast optics for femto-photography and diffraction-beating technologies for microscopy that are bringing unprecedented resolution in time and space and nanophotography.
+We will explore visual mining techniques using image processing and computer vision methods that are allowing scalable and human-in-loop exploitation of visual data.

-Key topics include light fields, high dynamic range imaging, signal processing, applied optics, Fourier optics, ultrafast and multi-spectral imaging, compressive sensing, computer graphics and computer vision, and social photo collections.
+Key topics include light fields, high-dynamic range imaging, time of flight imaging, signal processing, applied optics, Fourier optics, ultrafast and multi-spectral imaging, compressive sensing, computer vision, web crawling on visual data, image analysis on mobile phones, and social photo collections.

 Fundamentals: Core concepts, understandings, and tools (30%)